Lsgserver/Linkbook/README.md

 ## Installation

 1. Download the latest version of LinkBook from [Releases](https://github.com/Lsgserver/Linkbook/tree/main/target).
+2. I recommend to Download the lastest version of Linkbook.
-2. Place the `LinkBook.jar` file into your server’s `plugins` folder.
+3. Place the `LinkBook.jar` file into your server’s `plugins` folder.
-3. Restart your server.
+4. Restart your server.
 The plugin will generate a `config.yml` file in a Linkbook folder.

 ## Configuration